-To locate tax-related resources for a specific jurisdiction, search GULLiver, the Law Library's online catalog, by subject.
-Begin by selecting "Subject" as the search field.
-Then enter the following subject heading in the search box: [name of the jurisdiction] -- Taxation.
+To locate resources on tax law for a specific jurisdiction, use the Advanced Search and select Law Library Catalog.
+In the first row, use the menu to select "Subject" as the search field.
+Then enter the following in the search box: [name of the jurisdiction] -- Taxation.

 For example: Canada -- Taxation